-In Year 6, we are taught by Mrs Kelly and we are supported by Mrs Room.
+In Year 6, we are taught by Mrs Kelly and we are supported by Mrs Room and Mr Ashworth (mornings only).
 Mrs Room also teaches us when Mrs Kelly is completing her planning and preparation.

 We follow the the school ethos 'Christ at the Heart of All We Do' to ensure that we can complete our learning to the best of our ability.

 The Year 6 children have settled in really well and adapted quickly to their new routine.
 It’s hard to believe some of them haven’t been in school since March – well done Year 6 for displaying such impressive resilience and adaptability!

 Here are a few pieces of useful information: